1. Learning About the Diving Spot is vital to Improve Your Underwater Navigation

 To begin with, if you are diving from a boat, using the mooring as a reference will help.

 One of the best natural underwater navigation tips we can offer you is to mark a reference line as a way forward.
 In other words, look at a sandy path or take the edge of the reef as a reference point.
 Some people focus on a depth contour on the coral walls and explore them at a fixed depth.

 Other key reference points are natural and human-made terrain features.
-Striking rock formations, pinnacles, points that are eye-catching, or stand out from the rest of the background as an anchor, etc., will help you find the correct way back home.
+Striking rock formations, pinnacles, points that are eye-catching, or stand out from the rest of the background as an anchor, etc., will help you as an underwater GPS to find the correct way back home.

 As you go forward, remember to look back.
 So, you will be able to recognize the way back.